folio-org/mod-pubsub/README.md

 ```
 Endpoint, which will receive the event from the publisher module has address: "/process/records".

-- Register this subscriber module to the "mod-pubsub" the same way as first module via TenantAPI.
+- Register this subscriber module in the "mod-pubsub" the same way as first module via TenantAPI.

-- Create new endpoint which was declared as "callbackAddress" via raml:
+- Create new endpoint which was declared as "callbackAddress" using raml:
 ```raml
 /process/records:
     displayName: Publish event